How Do You Keep Up While In the Workforce Expansion Phase?

-Selecting a time clock that can grow with your business as it expands saves you money.
+Selecting an employee time clock that can grow with your business as it expands saves you money.
 First by letting you avoid having to purchase entirely new time clocks to replace the ones you have.
 It also saves you money by avoiding the admin and inefficiency costs of creating workarounds to make up for your old time clock’s limited capacity.

 (For more in-depth information on minimizing employee absenteeism, check out our free Attendance Policy guide).

 Will your time clock provide enough security?

 When a small or medium-sized business has a handful of employees all in the same location, security concerns about the integrity of your time and attendance data are limited.
 As your employee numbers grow, the risk of buddy punching grows.
 Buddy punching, which occurs when one employee punches in for another, costs business millions of dollars every year.
 Biometric time clocks eliminate the high costs of buddy punching.

 When you have expectations of growth but want to limit your costs in the short-term, select a time clock that can have the biometric component added, like our PeoplePoint Premium, Maximus or Prodigy time clocks.
 This way, you aren’t paying for the biometric technology before you need it, but can add it when you do.